Dean, Medical College of Georgia

-David C Hess MD, a stroke specialist, honored educator and biotech entrepreneur, is Interim Dean of the Medical College of Georgia and Interim Executive Vice President for Medical Affairs and Integration at Augusta University.
-Dr. Hess also continues to serve as Chairman, Professor and Presidential Distinguished Chair in the MCG Department of Neurology.
+David C. Hess, MD, a stroke specialist, honored educator and biotech entrepreneur, is Dean of the Medical College of Georgia and Executive Vice President for Medical Affairs and Integration at Augusta University.
+Dr. Hess also continues to serve as professor and Presidential Distinguished Chair in the MCG Department of Neurology.
 He is a graduate of the Johns Hopkins University and the University of Maryland School of Medicine and completed his Neurology Residency and Vascular Neurology/Stroke Fellowship at MCG and AU Health System.
 A prolific physician-scientist whose focus is improving stroke treatment and recovery, Dr. Hess has more than 170 peer-reviewed publications and has been involved in basic, pre-clinical and clinical stroke research.
 He served as the clinical principal investigator for the MASTERS clinical trial, a study of bone-marrow derived stem cells known as “Multistem” in acute stroke.